gethinode/docs/content/en/docs/latest/components/card.md

 ## Overview

 > [!IMPORTANT]
-> Cards support inner content since release {{< release version="v0.18.6" short="true" type="link" >}}.
+> Cards support inner content since release {{< release version="v0.18.6" short="true" link-type="link" >}}.
 As a result, references to the card shortcode must be closed or self-closed.

 Use the `card` shortcode to display a card that links to a content page.
 When using a rich layout, the card includes a thumbnail (or icon) and a header.
 As an example, the following shortcode displays a horizontal card that links to the [editing]({{% ref "editing" %}}) guide.
 It includes a custom header and footer.
 You can use the {{< link "card-group" >}}card-group shortcode{{< /link >}} to align multiple cards and to position them in a grid.